sarah-antillia/Tensorflow-Tiled-Image-Segmentation-BreCaHAD/README.md

 <b>Tiled-BreCaHAD Dataset Statistics</b><br>
 <img src ="./projects/TensorflowSlightlyFlexibleUNet/Tiled-BreCaHAD/Tiled-BreCaHAD-ImageMask-Dataset-M1_Statistics.png" width="512" height="auto"><br>
 <br>
-As shown above, the number of images of train and valid datasets is enough large to use for a training set for our segmenttion model.
+As shown above, the number of images of train and valid datasets is enough large to use for a training set for our segmentation model.
 <br>

 <br>